LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets-v1/Avalanche-Fuji-Testnet-Jobs.md

-## Polygon Mumbai Testnet Jobs
+## Avalanche Fuji Testnet Jobs
-Mumbai network is a testnet that approximates the Polygon Mainnet, and uses Ethereum's Goerli testnet as its Layer 1 protocol.
+Avalanche Fuji Testnet is the testnet for Avalance Mainnet (AVAX), which is a smart contract-capable blockchain platform focused on transaction speed, low costs, and eco-friendliness.

-Please see below for our Chainlink direct request job offerings on the Polygon-Mumbai network.
+Please see below for our Chainlink direct request job offerings on the Avalanche-Fuji network.
 All testnet jobs are free to use, and do not require you to fund your contracts with the LINK token.
 If you run into any trouble, we are here to help!
 Head on over to our [Discord](https://discord.gg/AJ66pRz4), or feel free to contact us [here](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes")!

 <!-- tabs:start -->
 #### **GET > Uint256**

 HTTP GET to any public API which parses the response, multiplies the result by a multiplier and returns an unsigned integer (**uint256**).